YoungKai7/Hosted-Pages/Sections/MRHPP.md

 ======================================
 3D Secure 2.0 is a protocol that was developed in compliance with the PSD2 (Payment Service Directive 2.0) mandate to make online payments more secure through advanced cardholder verification.

-Both 3D Secure 1.0 and 3D Secure 2.0 are supported on Mobile Hosted Payment Page with the gateway as EVO and its the processor is EVO eService.
+Only 3D Secure 2.0 is supported on Mobile Hosted Payment Page with the gateway as EVO and its the processor is EVO eService.

 Mobile Hosted Payment Page Gift Card Support
 ======================================